Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Methodology

 \subsection{Faster Adaptive Sparse Distillation}

-\textbf{Motivation.} The powerful Transformer-based teacher model excels in understanding global context and handling local spatial interactions but requires substantial computational resources and incurs considerable overhead.
-Therefore, we utilize the lightweight and efficient Mamba to replace it while maintaining a receptive field for global geometry.
-For visual analysis of performance, we compare the Transformer (with \( \text{nhead}=8 \)) and Mamba (with \( d_{\text{conv}}=4 \) and expand=2) models in terms of FLOPs, focusing on sequential features.
+As shown in Fig. \ref{fig4}, the characteristics of the Transformer being closer to the target distribution and having more aggregated features demonstrate that the Transformer-based teacher model excels in understanding global context and handling local spatial interactions.
+Due to its substantial computational cost and overhead, we replace it with the lightweight and efficient Mamba, which maintains a receptive field for global geometry.
+Fig. \ref{fig6} compares the Transformer and Mamba in terms of FLOPs, focusing on sequential features, and shows that Mamba significantly outperforms Transformer when varying batch size, sequence length, and model parameters.

-As shown in Fig.\ref{fig2} (a), Mamba's FLOPs remain significantly lower than those of the Transformer for longer sequences, with batch size and dimension held constant.
-While the Transformer's FLOPs increase exponentially with sequence length, Mamba’s FLOPs grow linearly.
-In Fig.\ref{fig2} (b), Mamba also demonstrates lower FLOPs compared to the Transformer, even with the same parameter count, when varying model dimensions while keeping batch size and sequence length constant.
-Finally, Fig.\ref{fig2} (c) shows that, despite variations in sequence length and batch size, Mamba’s FLOPs remain relatively stable and low, whereas the Transformer's FLOPs increase sharply with longer sequences.

-\textbf{Voxel Adapter.} As shown in Fig. 4, we dynamically divide the voxel into long sequential features and sequentially input them into both Transformer and Mamba models for scene feature modeling.
-However, due to end-to-end training segmentation in both models, complete alignment in feature indexing is challenging.
-Meanwhile, existing distillation schemes focus on normalizing standardized features and overlook the direct distillation of unstructured sparse voxel features.
-To address this, we devise an Adapter for precise knowledge distillation of sparse voxel features.
-Assuming voxel features \( F^{tc} / F^{st} \) and voxel coordinates \( V_{tc} / V_{st} \) for both the teacher and student models, we use the function \(\xi\) to map the coordinates to high-dimensional vectors and identify their common subsets \( V_{com} \) as follows:
+\textbf{Alignment Adapter.} As shown in Fig \ref{fig3}, we dynamically divide the voxel into sequential features and rely on Transformer and Mamba models for scene modeling.
+However, the difference in key voxel segmentation between the two models causes inconsistent diffusion results, leading to significant discrepancies in the distilled voxel indexes.
+Meanwhile, existing distillation schemes focus on isomorphic features and neglect the direct distillation of unstructured sparse voxel features.
+To address this, we devise an alignment adapter for precise knowledge distillation of sparse voxel features.
+Assuming voxel features \( \mathcal{F}_{tc} / \mathcal{F}_{st} \) and voxel coordinates \( \mathcal{V}_{tc} / \mathcal{V}_{st} \) for both the teacher and student models, we use the function \(\xi\) to map the coordinates to high-dimensional vectors and identify their common subsets \( \mathcal{V}_{com} \) as follows:

-For two features with different spatial representations, the mapping between the common index \( V_{com} \) and its own indices \( V_{tc} / V_{st} \) is achieved using the public feature Adapter \(\psi\) function as follows: